 Our Favorite BBQ Sauce

 Here is a real surprise for you: Our favorite barbecue sauce in the world is the Bearded Butcher Blend BBQ sauce.
-If you haven't picked up a bottle (or 1/2 gallon) of our awesome sauce yet, just do it.
+If you haven't picked up a bottle of our awesome sauce yet, just do it.
 You'll never go back to one of those "average" sauces you find in the local stores, plus you'll have a sauce that's all-natural, gluten-free, and goes on everything.
 It's a perfect blend of brown sugar, molasses, and smoky spices that will step your BBQ chicken, pork, or rib game up to the next level.

 How to Make a Glaze

 There are dozens of excellent ways to make a glaze that's perfect for whatever you're cooking.
 For instance, you might want a spicy and sweet glaze when you're grilling a pork roast, or you might choose something sweeter like a plum-base for glazing Asian-style duck recipes.
 Regardless of the type of glaze you want, the basic steps for making a great glaze are the same.